GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/03.521-530/09.Pillar-of-Fire/docs.md

 -------------|------------|
 Title | Pillar of Fire |
 Key | C Major |
-Titles | O pillar of fire, pillar of cloud |
+Titles | O pillar of fire, pillar of cloud, |
 First Line | The angel of the Lord encampeth |
 Author | F. E. B.
 Year | 1908